 In late 2007 the Police Department merged its Tactical Response Unit (TRU) with the Kane County Sheriff's Office Special Weapons and Tactics (SWAT) team.
 The TRU had been operating since 1994; it successfully handled such high-profile cases as the Halloween shooting of trick-or-treaters in 2003, as well as high-risk incidents such as barricaded subjects, hostages, and high-risk search warrants.

-The next available class will be held on February 13, 2020
+The next available class for CPR is August 13, 2020

 The Kane County Special Needs Registry is a tool that allows the Office of Emergency Management and Health Department to be able to contact residents who may have special needs during an emergency.
 Use this form to sign up for the Kane County Special Needs Registry, or call the Kane County Office of Emergency Management at (630) 208-2051.